ibrahimWassouf/studyGale/_posts/2023-05-18-How-To-Pass-CSCI2122.md

 ## Section 3 – How to not fear practicums

 Honestly, I did not perform the best on the practicums.
-Although, I can provide a story if asked why it is by no means objective, and I don’t have all the facts.
 However, you can learn something from someone’s mistakes, and I’m here to tell them.
 First, it’s good to know what the practicums are intended to test.
-They’re meant to ensure that you know how to code in C and that also means that you’ve actually done the practicum.
-You need to learn C to move on to CSCI3120 and not horribly fail.
+They’re meant to ensure that you know how to code in C, and that also means that you’ve actually completed the labs.
 Second, practicums test a bit about your problem solving skills.
+The tasks asked in the practicum shouldn't be that big of a leap compared to what you've done in the labs.
+This generally means that if you've completed the labs then you're ready to go.

+I will take a moment to address an important topic: students are experts at lying to themselves.
+It's very easy to look at material that you've just read and say "That's easy to understand, I'm sure I'll remember it for the exam." -- you won't.
+Always test yourself on the material to ensure that you truly remember things.
+I found myself stuck during the practicum, because I kept getting syntax errors when accessing elements in an array.
+Sounds dead simple, but the problem was that I always reviewed my notes right when I encountered a syntax error and never remembered the compiler message and why it occured.
+When you're doing the lab you have your notes and the internet to fall back on to understand error codes, debugging the problem quickly makes it harder to remember for later.
+In the practicum, you won't have anything but the compiler messages.

-It won’t be hard and from what I’ve experience it shouldn’t be harder than what you’ve been exposed to in the CSCI1110 practicums.
-The most important skill that you need to ensure that you do well is to know how to debug you’re code.
+Speaking of compiler messages, the most important skill that you need to ensure that you do well is to know how to debug you’re code.
 Better yet, how to avoid bugs in your code.
 There are classic cases that lead to some hard to solve bugs.
-I have spent 5 hours of my life solving a segfault (a type of memory access bug) because I accessed a variable that belongs to a null variable.
-Knowing how to properly write Null checks and avoiding common practices that to segfaults will help you not waste time debugging during the practicum.
+I have spent 5 hours of my life solving a segfault (a type of memory access bug) because I was checking if a variable's field was null and then whether the variable itself was null.
+When the variable is null, I first check it's field, leading to a compile-time error.
+Knowing how to properly write Null checks and avoiding common practices that lead to segfaults will help you not waste time debugging during the practicum.
 A good thing to do is learn how to use Valgrind from the start of the semester, because you’ll surely run into segfaults way before they teach you how to use it.

 The best way to prepare for the practicum is to learn how to calm down in a stressful situation.
 If you are faced with a random bug and you have ten minutes left in your practicum.
 Not being frantic and removing tunnel vision when you’re reviewing your code will be necessary to fix any issues that come your way.
+If this happens, don't be afraid to ask one of the TAs for help!

 I have heard of some students that choose to do the labs in VSCode instead of vim.
 I think that is a recipe for disaster because you’re essentially avoiding